 iMovR ThermoTread GT Office Treadmill Review

-Much more than just another "retread" of a piece of gym equipment, the upcoming ThermoTread GT Treadmill Desk is designed from the ground up for today's offices.
+Much more than just another "retread" of a piece of gym equipment, the ThermoTread GT Treadmill Desk is designed from the ground up for today's offices.
 It's equipped with a smooth belt, a quiet motor, and an elegant touch screen controller.
 As the world's first smart treadmill desk, the GT will soon connect to the internet of things through the upcoming iMovR's CloudStation™, providing new usability and safety features for individuals and corporations alike.
 Welcome to the next generation of treadmill desks.

 The ThermoTread GT ships in a super-reinforced double box by freight carrier.
 The box alone weighs 44 lbs., which may seem excessive but given the number of LifeSpan and other treadmills we've seen damaged in shipping, excessive packaging is a very good thing.